 You will have been invited to take part in a survey through one of the following routes:

-We collect information though surveys conducted on the telephone, online, face to face or by post; and from registration forms posted on our website.
+We collect information through surveys conducted on the telephone and online and from registration forms posted on our website.
 We might also collect feedback and information from focus groups or workshops.

 We only collect personal data about you that is relevant to the purpose of the particular survey we are conducting at that time.
 Personal data means your name, address, email address, telephone number or online identifier.
 Personal data can also include (but is not limited to) information about your age and gender, race or ethnicity, your religion or beliefs, political opinions, trade union membership and health.